7IronSnow7/task_manager/README.md

 ### **Installation**
 1. **Fork and download this repository.**
-Next, find the Fork button in the top right of this page.
-This will allow you to make your own copy.
-After this, download to your development machine using the green Code button at the top of the repo page.
+Next, locate the "Fork" button in the top-right corner of this page.
+Clicking it will create your own copy of the repository.
+Then, download the files to your development machine by clicking the green "Code" button at the top of the repository page.

+<br>**After downloading, unzip the file and extract all contents.**

+<br>*I used VSCode as my IDE, but you can use any IDE of your choice.*

 3. **Create a virtual environment:**
     ```bash